giellalt/lang-som/som.md

 LEXICON Ah  Inflections in tense.

 * * *

-<small>This (part of) documentation was generated from [../src/fst/affixes/irregularverbs.lexc](http://github.com/giellalt/lang-som/blob/main/../src/fst/affixes/irregularverbs.lexc)</small>Proper noun inflection
+<small>This (part of) documentation was generated from [src/fst/affixes/irregularverbs.lexc](https://github.com/giellalt/lang-som/blob/main/src/fst/affixes/irregularverbs.lexc)</small>

+---

+Proper noun inflection
 The Somali language proper nouns inflect in the same cases as regular nouns, but with a colon (':') as separator.

 * * *

-<small>This (part of) documentation was generated from [../src/fst/affixes/propernouns.lexc](http://github.com/giellalt/lang-som/blob/main/../src/fst/affixes/propernouns.lexc)</small>Adjective inflection
+<small>This (part of) documentation was generated from [src/fst/affixes/propernouns.lexc](https://github.com/giellalt/lang-som/blob/main/src/fst/affixes/propernouns.lexc)</small>

+---

+Adjective inflection
 The Somali language adjectives compare.

 * * *

-<small>This (part of) documentation was generated from [../src/fst/affixes/adjectives.lexc](http://github.com/giellalt/lang-som/blob/main/../src/fst/affixes/adjectives.lexc)</small>Verb inflection
+<small>This (part of) documentation was generated from [src/fst/affixes/adjectives.lexc](https://github.com/giellalt/lang-som/blob/main/src/fst/affixes/adjectives.lexc)</small>

+---

+Verb inflection
 The Somali language verbs inflect in persons.

 Full            Reduced
 1Sg    A               A